oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     <data_type_name>: The TOSCA data type of the scalar.
 MUST be either TOSCA float, TOSCA intger or derived from them.

     <suffix>: An optional string.
 If not present then unit_symbol_name is equal to unit_symbol.
 If present then unit_symbol_name is equal to unit_symbol&&unit_suffix.
-It is provided as a convience so that metric units can use YAML anchor and alias to avoid repeating the table of SI prefixes.
+It is provided as a convenience so that metric units can use YAML anchor and alias to avoid repeating the table of SI prefixes.
 The multiplier for unit_symbol_name has an implict value of 1.0

     <unit_symbol> A name string, with no white space, used to identify the unit.